-Mary Jane is President of the Tyner Family Foundation, Board Secretary for the Great Lakes Collaborative for Autism and retired Vice President of the Levi Strauss & Co.
+Mary Jane is President of the Tyner Family Foundation, Board Secretary for Avenues for Autism and retired Vice President of the Levi Strauss & Co.
 Red Tab Foundation.
 Mary Jane completed her corporate career in Market Research in 2006 at Levi Strauss and Co. where she worked for over 27 years.
 Her responsibilities included directing the company’s Market Research efforts as head of Global Consumer Insights.
 Mary Jane is a mentor to SHE-CAN scholar Aidy Ung.
 She has been involved with SHE-CAN since 2011.

 Barbara Bylenga, Executive Director, Mentor

 Barbara is a social entrepreneur and has 20+ years experience in the business world, 15 of which she has spent running her own market research consultancy.
 She has provided companies such as Levi Strauss & Co., Nike, Nordstrom, Microsoft and eBay with intelligence that informs product design, advertising and marketing strategies.
 Barbara is a member of the Executive Council of Bpeace (bpeace.org), through which she has led several projects in Rwanda.
 A graduate of Florida State and Michigan State, Barbara was a mentor to Malyse, a SHE-CAN scholar from Rwanda who graduated Bucknell University in 2013, and earned a Masters in Public Health from Boston University in 2015.

 Carol Chang, Chief Financial Officer, Mentor